franktranvantu/java-annotations/README.md

-# About this Course

-Annotations have rapidly become the preferred approach to integrating powerful third-party libraries into your own Java applications.

-In this course, we'll first explore the basic use of annotations to give the compiler instructions.
-Then, we'll use more advanced techniques to create our own annotation and look for it using reflection.
+# The @Override Annotation

+The @Override annotation in Java instructs the compiler to verify proper inheritance.
+Specifically, it verifies proper overriding of methods.
+In this video, we'll see this annotation in action.